Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Experimental developments for r-process studies

-The present approach, the so-called $\beta$-Oslo method, however, rests mostly on the analysis $\gamma$-decay of highly excited states.
+The present $\beta$-Oslo method, however, rests mostly on the analysis of $\gamma$-decay of highly excited states.
 Neutron unbound states, populated by the $\beta$-decay are less likely to be observed because they primarily decay into the particle rather than the $\gamma$ channel as observed in the early studies \cite{Raman1983}.
 Nevertheless, the study of the $\beta$-delayed $\gamma$-decay is a useful tool for determining level densities up to the threshold.
 The new approach relies on the use of a 4$\pi$ summing detector device instead of a single Ge detector to analyze the $\gamma$-decay pattern.
 The spectra are then unfolded as a function of excitation energy in order to determine the nuclear level density and the $\gamma$-strength function.
-The neutron capture cross section is derived by folding the level density and $\gamma$-ray strength function with a nucleon-nucleus optical model potential, adopting statistical asumptions for the neutron transmission channels.
+The neutron capture cross section is derived by folding the level density and $\gamma$-ray strength function with a nucleon-nucleus optical model potential, adopting statistical assumptions for the neutron transmission channels.
 The analysis depends critically on a number of assumptions with respect to level density normalization and the optical potential, which possibly introduces systematic uncertainties.
 However, the largest uncertainty is in the assumption of the density of neutron unbound states above the threshold and the associated neutron strength distribution.
 This is typically determined from systematics and statistical model simulations.
 It works well near the stability where the level density above the neutron threshold is high.
 It becomes more questionable when the method is applied to nuclei at the r-process path, where the neutron thresholds and therefore the level density are much lower.
 A number of measurements have been performed and the extracted results agree well with the predictions of Hauser-Feshbach simulations~\citep{Spyrou2014} and the uncertainty range in the prediction is claimed to be significantly reduced~\citep{Liddick2016}.
-The approach suggests a certain redundancy since the experimental data do not consider the neutron strength function above the threshold, but adopt the one predicted by the same statistical model against which the predicted reaction rates are being tested.
-A study of the systematic uncertainties by~\citet{Spyrou2017} suggests that the overall uncertainty in the rates obtained by the $\beta$-Oslo method is within a factor of $\sim 3$ which is comparable to the uncertainty range of case-optimized Hauser Feshbach calculations \citep{Beard2014}.